adamgoose/prismoquent/README.md

         public $collection = 'recipes';
     }

+> Alternatively, you can define `endpoint` and `token` in `/app/config/prismic.php` and remove them from this class definition.
+If you need to override the values in config for only a particular model, feel free to include `protected $endpoint` and `protected $token` here.

 Now, in order to retreive all of the Recipes, you can simply run the following command:

     $recipes = Recipe::get();